top of page

 Par Nathan Guez

-We are inspired by the concept of Cold War liberalism—cautious and vigilant—which stands in contrast to the triumphalist liberalism of the post-1989 era.
-But first, let’s return to these terms.
-“Liberal” is a catch-all word.
-Can you revisit this school of thought?
+I find the idea of Cold War liberalism—cautious and vigilant—appealing as it stands in contrast to the triumphalist liberalism of the post-1989 era.
+But before we discuss that, it is necessary to say something about the meaning of “Liberalism,” which is somewhat of a catch-all word.
+How would you define it?

 Now, how do you position the Cold War liberalism in this ideological family?

-But on the flip side, Cold War liberalism, for its defenders, has nothing to do with all that stuff that I just told you.
-For its defenders, Cold War liberalism is a doctrine of political moderation.
-And it’s essentially trying to create the conditions for political consensus.
-Arthur Schlesinger Jr. wrote The Vital Center.
-How can we prevent something like fascism and communism from rising again?
-We have to create some kind of vital center that meets enough interest on all sides of the political spectrum so as to prevent these huge divisions that create dysfunction.
-That's another reason why Cold War liberalism has seen a revival in the U.S. and even in France.
-The use of a "cordon sanitaire" against the far right in the 2024 elections is a typical Cold War liberal move.
-In the U.S., Cold War liberals argued for moving away from polarizing issues like defunding the police, trans athletes, or "woke" debates—topics that energize conservatives but hinder building broad consensus.
+But on the flip side, Cold War liberalism, for its defenders, has nothing to do with all that.
+For its advocates, Cold War liberalism is a doctrine of political moderation and value pluralism that essentially tries to create the conditions for political consensus.
+Arthur Schlesinger Jr.—one of the most well-known American Cold War liberals—wrote The Vital Center, for instance.
+He believed that there needs to be some kind of vital center that overlaps with interests on all sides of the political spectrum—by which he meant non-revolutionary labor parties and non-reactionary conservative parties—so as to prevent a politically fractured public sphere.
+That’s another reason why Cold War liberalism has seen a revival in the U.S. and even in France.
+The use of a cordon sanitaire against the far right in the 2024 elections is a typical Cold War liberal move.
+In the U.S., for instance, Cold War liberals argued for moving away from polarizing issues like defunding the police, trans athletes, or “woke” debates.

 Who are the main thinkers of Cold War Liberalism?

-Aron, of course wrote for the Figaro and he was in regular correspondence with de Gaulle, and essentially every French president, until he died.
-They were not concerned with gender issues, supportive of radical racial theories or Third Worldism.
+Aron, of course, wrote for Le Figaro and was in regular correspondence with de Gaulle—and essentially every French president—until he died.
+They were not concerned with gender issues, supportive of radical racial theories, or aligned with Third Worldism.
+They were all thinkers of consensus, which is why some contemporary thinkers believe they are relevant for today’s highly polarized political moment.

 What is the difference between optimistic liberalism (tied to progress and the welfare state) and Cold War liberalism (centered on fear and the defense of democracy)?